3 Key Features of technology in terms of long-term business

 2. You’re signing up for a strategy rather than a piece of software.

-We saw healthcare organisations using iPads for virtual care during the pandemic, for example, to reduce patient contact.
+We saw healthcare organizations using iPads for virtual care during the pandemic, for example, to reduce patient contact.
 While iPads are helpful as a temporary solution, they have limitations in a hospital setting.

 FaceTime on an iPad is merely a stopgap measure.
 A virtual-care strategy and a care delivery platform that addresses the entire healthcare continuum are what hospitals need.
 When you need a comprehensive, integrated security system, installing iPads is like installing a Ring doorbell.